-The school must notify the Local Authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 10 days or more.
-The school (regardless of designation) must also notify the Local Authority of any pupil who is to be deleted from the admission register because s/he -
+The school must notify the local authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 10 days or more.
+The school (regardless of designation) must also notify the local authority of any pupil who is to be deleted from the admission register because s/he -

-- Has been taken out of school by their parents and is being educated outside the school system (e.g. home education) - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change) - Displaced as a result of a crisis e.g. domestic violence or homelessness - Has been certified by the School Medical Officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe s/he will return to the school at the end of that period; or - Has been permanently excluded www.gov.uk/government/publications/children-missing-education
+- Has been taken out of school by their parents and is being educated outside the school system (e.g. home education) - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within country or moved abroad but failed to notify the school of the change) - Displaced as a result of a crisis e.g. domestic violence or homelessness - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe s/he will return to the school at the end of that period; or - Has been permanently excluded

-Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'.
-School absences may be a sign of abuse so please ensure you follow your attendance policy and report any concerns you may have.
+Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'